avineshwar/secretgrind/README.md

 		Total bytes tainted: 24
 		==123==

-7. We see that the tainted memory region [0x51ec040 - 0x51ec057] was tainted because of a call to `read()` in libc, and the call originated from the `main()` function.
-Furthermore, the tainted region belongs to the "parent" block [0x51ec040 - 0x51ec071] which is 50-byte long (`malloc(LEN)`).
-The block was malloc()'ed by the main() function.
+7. The tainted memory region `[0x51ec040 - 0x51ec057]` was tainted because of a call to `read()` in libc `/lib/x86_64-linux-gnu/libc-2.15.so`, and the call originated from the `main()` function.
+Furthermore, the tainted region belongs to the "parent" block `[0x51ec040 - 0x51ec071]` which is 50-byte long - this corresponds to the call to `malloc(LEN)`).
+The block was malloc()'ed by the `main()` function.
 There is a strange line `malloc (vg_replace_malloc.c:XXX)`: this is an artifact of Valgrind's instrumentation and can be ignored in practice.

-8. Sometimes it can be difficult to pinpoint which instruction is responsible for the tain, especially when it is because of register pressure, calling convention, etc. So you can also ask Secretgrind to display the instructions with option **--mnemonics=yes**:
+8. Sometimes it can be difficult to pinpoint which instruction is responsible for the taint, especially when it is because of register pressure, calling convention, etc. So you can get Secretgrind to display instructions in the verbose summary with option **--mnemonics=yes**:

 		[me@machine ~/examples] secretgrind --mnemonics=yes --summary-main-only=yes --summary-verbose=yes --file-filter=/home/me/examples/tainted.txt ./test tainted.txt
 		[me@machine ~/examples] ...